History of Málaga: 21st century

 Málaga Airport (Aeropuerto de Málaga), the fourth busiest airport in Spain, is important for Spanish tourism as it is the main international airport serving the Costa Del Sol.
-It is the international airport of Andalucia accounting for 85 percent of its international traffic and is the only one offering a wide variety of international destinations.
+It is the international airport of Andalusia accounting for 85 percent of its international traffic and is the only one offering a wide variety of international destinations.
 Málaga Airport is one of the oldest Spanish airports that has stayed in its original location.
 The ambitious Málaga Plan has been established to meet the increase in the number of passengers, owing primarily to the growth in tourism on the Costa del Sol.
 It includes the construction of a new terminal and a new car park, as well as the extension of the airfield.

 A civic convention hall, the Trade Fairs and Congress Center (Palacio de Ferias y Congresos de Málaga o Fycma), opened in 2003.

 The Club Málaga Valley e-27 is an initiative by a group composed of politicians and business leaders in the telecommunications and information sectors who want to design strategies and implement policies to move Málaga forward in information technology.

 The Picasso Museum (Museo Picasso Málaga), opened in 2003 in the Buenavista Palace, has 285 works donated by members of Picasso's family.

 The Museo Thyssen Carmen, housing a collection of 19th- and 20th-century Spanish paintings in the Palacio de Villalón and surrounding buildings, opened in 2011.

 The Contemporary Art Center of Málaga (CAC) was created by the city council to disseminate and encourage appreciation of modern art.
 The Center is located in the heart of the city, in the former Wholesalers' Market, designed in 1939 by the architect Luis Gutiérrez Soto, one of the preeminent exponents of rationalism in Spanish architecture.

 The Málaga Film Festival (Festival de Málaga Cine Español) is the most prestigious festival dedicated exclusively to cinema made in Spain.
 It is held annually during a week in April.